 The Festival Dinner is open to all and is attended by members of the Civic Party, Masters, Prime Wardens and representatives of Livery Companies, Bishops, Governors, Stewards of the Festival, clergy and many others.

-Each year there is an after-dinner speaker with a significant connection to the clergy.
-Recent speakers have included the Revd Richard Coles (2017), Timmy Mallett (2018, pictured) and John Sergeant (2019).
-In 2022, there will be two speakers Lord Lisvane and The Revd Lady Lisvane.
+Previously there has been an after-dinner speaker with a significant connection to the clergy.
+Recent speakers have included the Revd Richard Coles (2017), Timmy Mallett (2018, pictured), John Sergeant (2019) and Lord Lisvane and The Revd Lady Lisvane (2022).